Lucas Richman: Life and career

 Richman is the son of American actors Peter Mark Richman and Helen (Landess) Richman.
 He received his master of music degree in conducting from the University of Southern California.
 Richman earned a Dramalogue Award for conducting Leonard Bernstein’s Candide in 2005.

 As conductor, Richman was music director for the Knoxville Symphony Orchestra from 2003 to 2015.
 Richman has been current music director for the Bangor Symphony Orchestra since 2010.

 In 2011, Richman and his collaborators on the Christopher Tin album Calling All Dawns received the Grammy Award for Best Classical Crossover Album, with Richman conducting the Royal Philharmonic Orchestra.

 As composer, Richman premiered his work "Behold the Bold Umbrellaphant" with the San Diego Symphony, with poetry by Jack Prelutsky.
 The Pittsburgh Symphony Orchestra commissioned Richman to write his "Concerto for Oboe", which premiered in October 2013.
 The Symphony recorded the work with principal oboist Cynthia DeAlmeida in 2015.

 Richman composed and arranged a collection of traditional and original lullabies for children entitled: Day Is Done.

 On March 30, 2019 the Oak Ridge Symphony Orchestra & Chorus performed the world premiere of Richman's Symphony: This Will Be Our Reply for orchestra and chorus.
 The work was inspired by the quote: "This will be our reply to violence" by composer Leonard Bernstein.

+On July 4, 2024, Richman was selected as an honored artist of the American Prize.

+Richman was commissioned to compose a chamber opera entitled Blood & Breath, which premiered on October 19, 2024 at the Vatican in Rome.